root-project/root/tree/ntuple/v7/doc/specifications.md

 ```

 _Content size_: the number of bytes to read, i.e. the compressed size of the referenced block.
+The content size is either 32bit or 64bit.
+The size field of the locator header distinguishes the two cases (telling the size of the locator as either 16 bytes or 20 bytes).

 _Location_: 64bit object address; its specific use depends on the object store.
 In particular, it might contain a partial address that can be qualified using some other information depending on the storage backend, e.g. a URL might be generated based on this value.